anders-lind/Guides/README.md

 - Use the small program in [this repo](https://github.com/anders-lind/Tests/tree/main/Test%20of%20Pylon%20with%20OpenCV), to test if Pylon is working (requiers OpenCV and a Basler camera)

-# How to install video codecs on Ubuntu
+# How to install video codecs
 [Based on this guide](https://linuxhint.com/install_multimedia_codecs_ubuntu/)
 - 'sudo apt install ubuntu-restricted-extras'